tantaman/tantaman.github.io/blog/2021-12-27-Observability-Driven-Development.md

 tags: [software-engineering odd]
 ---

 One of the things I learned quickly while working on large scale systems at `Facebook (Meta)` was that if your tests passed but you didn't observe your system in production, you had no idea whether or not your system was actually behaving as intended.
-Without observation in prod, you don't even have a baseline to know what "normal" operation looks like.
+Without observation in prod, you don't even have a baseline to know what "normal" operation looks like.<!--truncate-->

 E.g.,